Hartman leads No. 20 Wake Forest to 38-10 romp in Gator Bowl

 - Oops!Something went wrong.Please try again later.

+JACKSONVILLE, Fla. – Sam Hartman‘s big day capped Wake Forest’s best season in 15 years.

-JACKSONVILLE, Fla.
-(AP) Sam Hartman tossed three touchdown passes, two of them to tight end Brandon Chapman, and No. 20 Wake Forest beat Rutgers 38-10 in the Gator Bowl on Friday to reach 11 wins for the second time in program history.
+Hartman tossed three touchdown passes, two of them to tight end Brandon Chapman, and the 20th-ranked Demon Deacons beat Rutgers 38-10 in the Gator Bowl on Friday to reach 11 wins for the second time in program history.

 The Demon Deacons (11-3) controlled the game from the start, scoring on their first three drives and opening a double-digit lead just before halftime.
 It played out about as expected given Rutgers (5-8) was a late replacement for 23rd-ranked Texas A&M.